Barbie (1991 video game)

-Barbie is a multi-platform video game developed by Imagineering for Hi Tech Expressions.
-It is based on Mattel Inc.'s doll of the same name and was created in an attempt to get more girls to play video games.
-As such, it is one of the few explicitly girl-oriented NES games.
+Barbie is a 1991 platform video game developed by Imagineering and published by Hi Tech Expressions for the Nintendo Entertainment System and MS-DOS.
+It is based on Mattel Inc.'s doll of the same name.
 The game takes place in a dream where Barbie must travel through three different worlds (Mall, Underwater and Soda Shop) to gather accessories before attending a ball to meet Ken.

+Barbie was created in an attempt to get more girls to play video games.
 Despite it having been of little interest to typical gamers at the time of its release, critics including staff writers for Velikij Drakon and Allgame have praised it as "not bad" for a generic platformer.
 Others including Justine Cassell and Nathanael Ng of the Georgia Institute of Technology have advanced the view that its genre is not appropriate for its content.

 Plot

 Barbie dreams that she has been invited to the Fantasy Ball, but in her dream she has nothing nice to wear.
 She travels to three different worlds to gather accessories for the big night and a chance with Ken.
 Along the way she meets a veritable menagerie of animal friends and searches to find Dream-Ups, Glamor Items, and Charms for her bracelet that will help her along her way.

 In Mall World, Barbie goes on a shopping spree for Barbie coins that she uses at the wishing fountain to acquire an exquisite pink ball gown.
 In Underwater World, Mermaid Barbie and a few helpful dolphins search for pearls that Barbie returns to a giant oyster in exchange for an elegant pearl ring.
 Finally, in the 1950s-style Soda Shop Barbie must collect gold records that she uses to make a stairway into the sky to collect the last accessory, a charming pair of sparkly high heels.
 Barbie returns to the Barbie Dream House to get ready for the Fantasy Ball, and as she descends the stairs wearing all of her accessories, a dapper Ken awaits to dance with her.